Qing-Sicau/annocript-update/README.md

 General point:
 - no downloading process, download all database files by your self.
 - use diamond to substitute blastp
-- avoid using mysql, for its complex, and unknown trouble

 All scripts were generated using Grok.